natcap/invest.users-guide/source/en/ndr.rst

 application_load * (1 - retention_efficiency)

-For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, the model will adjust the value to 6.0.
-If you have "extensive"/export values, then you may use them directly in the biophysical table without correction.
+For example, if the nitrogen application rate for an agricultural LULC class is 10 kg/ha/year, and the retention efficiency is 0.4, the model will adjust the value to 6.0 kg/ha/year (= 10 kg/ha/year * (1 - 0.4)).
+If you have measured/nutrient export values, denoted as *measured-runoff* in the biophysical table, then the model will use these directly without adjustment.

 Examples of export coefficients (“extensive” measures) for the US can be found in the EPA PLOAD User’s Manual and in a review by Lin (2004).
 Note that the examples in the EPA guide are in lbs/ac/yr and must be converted to kg/ha/yr.